Jim Evans (artist): Film posters

 The period of record sleeves and skate posters ran parallel to commissions for a number of film posters.
 Working for most of the major studios, Jim completed art for Lumière, 20th Century Oz, I Never Promised You a Rose Garden, The Kentucky Fried Movie, Big Wednesday, Herowork, Acapulco Gold, The Space Movie, Patrick, Neil Young's Rust Never Sleeps (for which Jim also animated the opening title sequence), and John Carpenter's first film Dark Star.
 Numerous books began to appear at this time and his work is included in the History of Rock Art, Phonographics, Roger Dean's Album Art Book, and The History of Underground Comics.
 An interest in film led to work as an art director, set decorator, and storyboard artist for films.
 Evans worked on Strangers Kiss and Growing Pains.
 He also helped to prepare an American release for a series of Japanese films called The Baby Cart Series.
 Working with director Robert Houston and his partner David Weisman, Jim created the poster and title treatment for the 1980 release titled Shogun Assassin, Jim's son Gibran Evans voiced the narrative as Daigoro.
 An ongoing creative collaboration with John Hegeman, president of Orion Pictures, led to Jim illustrating promotional posters for the Saw films for Lionsgate, The Green Inferno for BH Tilt, the film Mirrors for New Regency, Anna and the Apocalypse and a poster-centric street art image for Child's Play.

+In addition, Evans collaborated with Lionsgate marketing director Tim Palen on the key art for American Ultra.
+For Quentin Tarantino's Once Upon a Time In...Hollywood, Evans was commissioned to do a series of posters featuring, Brad Pitt, Leonardo DiCaprio, and Margot Robbie.
+Sony Pictures also tapped Evans to do posters for Zombieland: Double Tap, and Jumanji: Next Level.
+Warner Bros. had Evans to a series of 4 posters for the release of Godzilla x Kong that were used worldwide.
+A poster for Sydney Sweeney’s film Christy was done for Black Bear Pictures.
+A long time relationship with director Gore Verbinski, who Evans collaborated with on DreamWorks The Ring, led to a commission for a poster and street art for, Good Luck, Have Fun, Don’t Die.